infobloxopen/terraform-provider-bloxone/docs/data-sources/dhcp_ha_groups.md

 <a id="nestedatt--results--hosts--heartbeats"></a>
 ### Nested Schema for `results.hosts.heartbeats`

-Optional:

-- `successful_heartbeat_v6` (String) The timestamp as a string of the last successful DHCPv6 heartbeat received from the peer above.

 Read-Only:

 - `peer` (String) The name of the peer.
 - `successful_heartbeat` (String) The timestamp as a string of the last successful heartbeat received from the peer above.
+- `successful_heartbeat_v6` (String) The timestamp as a string of the last successful DHCPv6 heartbeat received from the peer above.